-- Venous/dural sinus abnormalities such as ANY of the following: - Acquired thrombosis/occlusion; OR - Venous sinus stenosis; OR - Venous sinus stenosis; OR - Large vein injury secondary to trauma; OR - Vascular invasion or displacement by tumor; OR - ♦ Headache with ANY of the following: - New onset or pattern during pregnancy or peripartum period; OR - Headache with features of intracranial hypertension (e.g., papilledema, pulsatile tinnitus, visual symptoms worse on Valsalva)11; OR - Initial diagnostic, one-time pre or one-time post-treatment evaluation for treatment planning or evidence of clinical concern for vascular malformation; OR - Repeat imaging of a specific area or structure using the same imaging modality (in the absence of an existing follow-up guideline) is considered appropriate when ALL of the following is TRUE: - There is documented clinical necessity; AND - Prior imaging results of the specific area or structure, obtained using the same imaging modality, must be documented and available for comparison; AND - ANY of the following is TRUE: - A change in clinical status, such as worsening symptoms or the emergence of new symptoms, that may influence the treatment approach; OR - The requirement for interval reassessment, which may alter the treatment plan; OR - One-time follow-up of a prior indeterminate finding to assess for interval change; OR - The need for re-imaging either before or after performing an invasive procedure.
+- Venous/dural sinus abnormalities such as ANY of the following: - ◆ Acquired thrombosis/occlusion; OR - Venous sinus stenosis; OR - Large vein injury secondary to trauma; OR - Vascular invasion or displacement by tumor; OR - Headache with ANY of the following: - New onset or pattern during pregnancy or peripartum period; OR - Headache with features of intracranial hypertension (e.g., papilledema, pulsatile tinnitus, visual symptoms worse on Valsalva); OR - Initial diagnostic, one-time pre or one-time post-treatment evaluation for treatment planning or evidence of clinical concern for vascular malformation. - → Repeat imaging (defined as repeat request following recent imaging of the same anatomic region with the same modality), in the absence of established guidelines, will be considered reasonable and necessary if ANY of the following is TRUE: - New or worsening symptoms, such that repeat imaging would influence treatment; OR - One-time clarifying follow-up of a prior indeterminate finding; OR - In the absence of change in symptoms, there is an established need for monitoring which would influence management.